Orkhon Valley

-Importance
+Significance

 For many centuries, the Orkhon Valley was viewed as the seat of the imperial power of the steppes.
 The first evidence comes from a stone stele with Orkhon inscriptions, which was erected in the valley by Bilge Khan, an 8th-century ruler of the Göktürk Empire.
 Some 25 miles to the north of the stele, in the shadow of the sacred forest-mountain Ötüken, was his Ördü, or nomadic capital.
-During the Qidan domination of the valley, the stele was reinscribed in three languages, so as to record the deeds of a Qidan potentate.
+During the Khitan domination of the valley, the stele was reinscribed in three languages, so as to record the deeds of a Qidan potentate.

 Mountains were considered sacred in Tengriism as an axis mundi, but Ötüken was especially sacred because the ancestor spirits of the khagans and beys resided here.
-Moreover, a force called qut was believed to emanate from this mountain, granting the khagan the divine right to rule the Turkic tribes.
+Moreover, a force called kut was believed to emanate from this mountain, granting the khagan the divine right to rule the Turkic tribes.
 Whoever controlled this valley was considered heavenly appointed leader of the Turks and could rally the tribes.
 Thus control of the Orkhon Valley was of the utmost strategic importance for every Turkic state.
 Historically every Turkic capital (Ördü) was located here for this exact reason.